-The Apple Pencil isn't the only iPad stylus — try these alternatives!
+The Apple Pencil isn't the only iPad stylus — try these great alternatives!

 - Simple and professional: Adonit Pro 4 Luxury Stylus Pen

 The ZAGG Pro Stylus comes in a sleek gunmetal color and has quite a hefty feel to it.
-It's cylindrical but with a flat side as well, which attaches magnetically to an iPad Pro, but works with all newer iPads.
-The tip is very precise with tilt sensitivity and palm rejection, it charges via USB-C with a long-lasting battery, and there is also a regular capacitive tip on the other end to use with your iPhone and other devices.
+It's cylindrical but with a flat side as well, which attaches magnetically to an iPad Pro but works with all newer iPads.
+The tip is very precise with tilt sensitivity and palm rejection.
+It charges via USB-C with a long-lasting battery.
+There is also a regular capacitive tip on the other end to use with your iPhone and other devices.

+The Note-M is a unique Apple Pencil alternative since it also doubles as a mouse for your iPad.
+It's magnetic so it can attach to your iPad for easy storage and it features a precise tip and tilt sensitivity.
+The mouse functionality includes left and right click buttons and a touch panel for scrolling.
+The multi-angled mouse sensor also works up to 5mm away from the surface.

-Highly affordable: SwitchEasy EasyPencil Plus
+Highly affordable: SwitchEasy EasyPencil Pro 3

-The EasyPencil Plus looks just like the Apple Pencil 2, but has a much friendlier point and is compatible with all newer iPads.
-The tip is precise and it has palm rejection, charges via USB-C, and has a long-lasting battery.
-It can instantly pair with your iPad, but try to avoid touching the tip unless necessary, since that turns it off.
+The EasyPencil Pro 3 looks just like the Apple Pencil 2 but has a much friendlier price point and is compatible with all newer iPads.
+The tip is precise and has palm rejection, charges via USB-C, and has a long-lasting battery.
+It can instantly pair with your iPad but try to avoid touching the cap unless necessary since that turns it off.

 Take note: Adonit Note+ Digital Pencil

-The Adonit Note+ is an advanced stylus that has a precise tip, palm rejection, as well as both pressure and tilt sensitivity.
-It also has two programmable shortcut buttons, so you can customize the Note+ to the tools that you need the most, such as undo, but this only works in supported apps.
-It is also compatible with a wide number of iPads, so double-check to make sure yours is supported first.
+The Adonit Note+ is an advanced stylus with a precise tip, palm rejection, and both pressure and tilt sensitivity.
+It also has two programmable shortcut buttons so you can customize the Note+ to the tools that you need the most, such as undo, but this only works in supported apps.
+It is also compatible with many iPads so double-check but make sure yours is supported first.

 Simple and professional: Adonit Pro 4 Luxury Stylus Pen